Heart Attacks in Men & Women: What Are the Different Signs and Risk?

-Heart disease is the leading cause of death for men in the United States, and roughly 89% of all sudden heart attacks occur in men.
+Heart disease is the leading cause of death for men in the United States, accounting for approximately one in every four male deaths.
 On average, men experience heart attacks earlier in life than women do – the average age for a first-time heart attack in men is 64, while for women the average age for a first-time event is 72.

 Signs and symptoms of a heart attack for males include an unpleasant or uncomfortable pressure or fullness in the chest area, as well as shortness of breath which may or may not be accompanied by chest pain.
 Changes in the extremities such as pain, tingling, numbness, coldness and weakness in the arms and legs are other common signs of a heart event.

 Smoking, obesity, diabetes, high cholesterol and high blood pressure are all major heart disease risk factors, while patients who have a history of heart disease in their families are at a more severe risk.
 It’s important to note that 50% of men who die suddenly from a coronary event have demonstrated no prior symptoms of heart disease.
 Make sure to discuss any potential risk factors with your doctor and visit a cardiologist if you have a family history of heart trouble.

 Females and Heart Attacks

 Similarly, to men, heart disease is the leading cause of death in women in the United States.
 Roughly one in 6 women over the age of 20 have coronary heart disease, and two-thirds of women who die suddenly from coronary heart disease have no previous symptoms.
 These are just a few of the reasons why it is important to understand the different ways that heart attacks manifest themselves between the genders.